stgm/course-site/doc/final_grades.md

 - A minimum can be applied, which means that the component "fails" if the threshold for the calculated grade is not met.
 In that case a 0 final grade for the course is automatically assigned.

+- Not having 0 for any grade can also be required by setting `required: true`.
+A zero grade will then fail the calculation and assign a 0 final grade.
+This is related to `minimum:` but more useful when using pass/fail-scenarios.

 ## Maximum grade